Some of

 Preheat oven to 400°F. Line baking sheet with parchment paper.
 Sift flour, sugar, baking powder, salt and baking soda into large bowl.
 Mix in orange peel.
 Add butter and rub in with fingertips (or start with pastry blender, then finish with fingertips) until mixture resembles coarse meal.
 Mix in dried cranberries.
 Gradually add buttermilk, tossing with fork until moist clumps form.
 Turn dough out onto lightly floured work surface.
 Knead briefly to bind dough, about 4 turns.
 Form dough into 2 1"-thick rounds.
 Cut each into 8 wedges.
 Transfer wedges to prepared baking sheet, spacing 2" apart.
 Bake until tops of scones are golden brown, about 20-25 minutes.
 Let stand on baking sheet 10 minutes.
 Serve scones warm or at room temperature, with mock clotted cream (recipe below).
 Makes 16.

-Mock Clotted Cream
+Mock Clotted Cream to serve with the scones

 Ingredients: